osipov/district-insurance-sample/README.md

 Demo
 ----

+A running version of the application is available [here](http://district-insurance-sample-osipov-1541.mybluemix.net/login).
+Use bob/secret to login.

 Act I

 The scenario begins with the sales person starting a discussion with an insurance/financial customer about retirement plans and insurance risks.
-The sales person logs in to the application (use bob/secret) and opens the planning calculator (http://\<ip\>/calculator).
+The sales person logs in to the application (use bob/secret) and opens the planning calculator (http://\<host\>/calculator).
 Calculations about the financial situation of the customer leads the sales person to offer a range of company's products to the customer.
-The sales person opens the product list using the left hand side menu (http://\<ip\>/table).
+The sales person opens the product list using the left hand side menu (http://\<host\>/table).
 However the product list is very long and detailed.
 The customer doesn't know what to choose.
 Summary of pain points.

 Scene change.